WheelerLab/px_his_chol/README.md

 07_1000_to_PCA.py: extract YRI, CEU, and PEL from 1000G to use as anchors in Hispanic PCA

 08_compare_MESA.py: extract SNP weights from .db files

+09_make_bfile_to_RFMix: converts from PLINK --recode beagle output to RFMix input